Employee Inclusion Learn how to correctly analyse this topic.

 Ensure that your analysis is not anecdotal by highlighting the broader issue at hand and describing and quantifying the social impact.

-Provide enough quantitative information to determine the impact value and scale.
+Provide enough quantitative information to determine the impact value and severity.

 Visuals b9ws EM40 Cv0 unsplash 1 2021 01 26 094307